ZbigniewKopertowski/assist-iot-documentation/docs/source/verticals/manageability/management_of_services_and_enablers.rst

 ***************
 Installation
 ***************
-The enabler can be installed using its Helm chart, but in future releases it will be installed along with the Smart Orchestrator in the latter's installation script.
+The enabler can be installed using its Helm chart, which is publicly available in `Artifact Hub <https://artifacthub.io/packages/helm/assist-iot-vpn/vpn>`_.

 1. Add the Helm chart repository:

-   ``helm repo add assist-public-repo https://gitlab.assist-iot.eu/api/v4/projects/85/packages/helm/stable``
+   ``helm repo add assist-iot-composite-services https://assist-iot.github.io/composite_services/composite-services-manager-artifact``

-2. Install the last version of the enabler:
+2. Install the lastest version of the enabler:

-   ``helm install assist-public-repo/composite-services``
+   ``helm install composite-services-enabler assist-iot-composite-services/composite-services``

 *********************
 Configuration options